Freshman Year Checklist

 - Take care of yourself.

-It’s tempting to overindulge with all of this new freedom, and there isn’t exactly a gym class where you’re forced to be active for an hour each day.
+During freshman year, it’s tempting to overindulge with all of this new freedom, and there isn’t exactly a gym class where you’re forced to be active for an hour each day.
 You’re in charge of your own health and wellbeing now!
 Make yourself eat something green every once in a while instead of living off pizza and Easy Mac, and try to get to the gym or go for a run occasionally.
 Your body and brain will thank you!

 - Be smart with your social media.